ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rwxrw---- 1 parrot root  780 oct 18 01:17 wireless-dos-ids.py
 	-rwxrw---- 1 parrot root 1587 oct 18 01:05 wireless-dos.py

-In the previous example, you can see how the user who owns all the files within the scripts directory changed to parrot.
+You can see how the user who owns all the files within the scripts directory changed to parrot.

 #### chgrp ####